The Mayo Victims

 Survived the War

 One Mayo sailor, about whose exciting life an Indiana Jones type film could surely have been made, was Maurice Moran of Arbuckle Row, Ballina, whose many heroic adventures took him from fighting with the International Brigades in the Spanish Civil War to Nazi Germany in 1941 where he was held as a prisoner after his ship was sunk off Trinidad with the loss of over 300.
 Reported missing and believed drowned, his return to Ballina after the war was one of the few happy endings to countless Battle of the Atlantic tragedies.
-55.
+55

 Many exciting films were made about the Battle of the Atlantic, Sink the Bismark (1960) and The Cruel Sea (1953) among my own favourites.

-During my research, I discovered that Mayo has a small link to a Battle of the Atlantic film that celebrates one of the most stirring stories of the war at sea, the attack on MV San Demetrio in November 1940.
-San Demetrio London, was the title of the film that told how the ship, disabled and left to the mercy of patrolling U-boats, was kept afloat by some her crew.
+During my research, I discovered that Mayo has a small link to a Battle of the Atlantic film that celebrates one of the most stirring stories of the war at sea, the attack on the tanker, MV San Demetrio, in November 1940.
+“San Demetrio London“, was the title of the film that told how the ship, disabled and left to the mercy of patrolling U-boats, was kept afloat by some of her crew.

-Bound for Avonmouth, England, with 11,200 tons of aviation fuel, loaded in Aruba, Dutch West Indies, she was set ablaze after been hit by shells from the German pocket battleship Admiral Scheer in the mid-Atlantic on November 5, 1940.
+Bound for Avonmouth, England, with 11,200 tons of aviation fuel, loaded in Aruba, Dutch West Indies, she was set ablaze after being hit by shells from the German pocket battleship Admiral Scheer in the mid-Atlantic on November 5, 1940.
 The following day the crew reboarded the ship from their lifeboat, put out the fires, and coaxed the badly damaged vessel towards the Mayo coast.